COVID-19 – Fall/Winter 2021-2022 Season

 1 – Review the Return to Play Protocols for Participants (Skaters)

 All participants/skaters (and parents/guardians) must familiarize themselves with the Return to Play Protocols for Participants and are responsible for staying up-to-date with Skate Canada-Manitoba and Seine River Skating Club protocols as they evolve.
-These can be found on this page (items 1 through 17 below) and Skate Canada Manitoba Protocols.
+These can be found on this page and Skate Canada Manitoba Protocols.

-2 – Participant (Skater) Skate Canada Waiver Signed
+2 – Participant (Skater) and Spectator Skate Canada Waivers – updated (August 19)

 During the Season: